 The one positive is that it did, at least, convince Allen of the need to take creative control over his films in future.

-Or, I mean, you could just watch Goldfinger.
+Or, of course, you could just watch Goldfinger.